0xArsi/snp-clustering/README.md

 The best instances of hierarchical clustering (using Ward linkage and average linkage) achieved a similar result when tuned by distance threshold instead of desired number of clusters (sil. scores of ~0.75, optimal $k$ was also 5).
 Both of these methods also did not discern subpopulation structure well.

-As visualized in the analysis, the common shortcomings of these methods is likely explained by the unimodal distribution of pairwise distances <u>within</u> populations (no big difference between subpopulation-level intracluster and intercluster distance).
+As visualized in the analysis, the common shortcoming of these methods is likely explained by the unimodal distribution of pairwise distances <u>within</u> populations (no big difference between subpopulation-level intracluster and intercluster distance).

 ## Limitations and Future Research